 The option of not implementing the activity, also referred to as a "No-Go" option, ensures that the current status quo remains.
-Mineral resources prospecting aims to establish the presence, extent, and grade of chrome, manganese, coal, and gold resources on site, and should the activity be not implemented, this information will remain unknown.
+Mineral resources prospecting aims to establish the presence, extent, and grade of chrome, manganese, coal, and gold resources on site, and should the activity not be implemented, this information will remain unknown.
 There is high potential for chrome, manganese, coal, and gold reserves in the proposed site, and should the project not be authorized, the potential socioeconomic benefits associated with mining will not be realized.
 The local economy is supported by very few economic activities and, therefore, has very limited job opportunities.
-The success of prospecting activities will boost the local economy not only through job creation but demand for secondary services as well such as food supply boosting local SMMEs.
+The success of prospecting activities will boost the local and regional economy not only through job creation but also demand for secondary services as well such as food supply, and boost local and regional regional SMMEs.